 - Hosting Included

 - Website “Lock-in” – must continue using Wix to keep your design and content

 - Can get pricey depending on which apps you wish to use

 I can recommend Wix if you need an easy to use interface to get an attractive looking website up and running quickly.
-If you are the type who prefers to delve into code and make tweaks to your website then Wix is not for you, you would be better off looking at a self-hosted installation of WordPress.
-Of course, there are extra costs to doing things that way - you have to pay for hosting, a domain name, possibly premium themes and plugins which can all add up, so the monthly cost to Wix which covers everything may seem more attractive when you calculate the total costs.
+If you are the type who prefers to delve into code and make tweaks to your website then Wix is not for you, you would be better off looking at a self-hosted installation of WordPress (for example with installed Duda website builder plugin).
+Of course, there are extra costs to doing things that way – you have to pay for hosting, a domain name, possibly premium themes and plugins which can all add up, so the monthly cost to Wix which covers everything may seem more attractive when you calculate the total costs.